What are Unity of the Triangle’s Core Beliefs?

 Spirituality

-Unity is home to a diverse mix of spiritual seekers, and we offer a diverse array of programs and activities focused on spiritual deepening.
-In addition to Sunday and special services, we have regular book studies, workshops on topics ranging from the Bible to the Enneagram to metaphysics, and classes on prayer, meditation, and yoga.
+Unity of the Triangle is an inclusive, LGBTQ-friendly church that’s home to a diverse mix of spiritual seekers.
+We offer connection and community through inclusive programs, spiritual community groups, and special events and activities focused on spiritual growth and enlightenment.
+In addition to Sunday and special services, we have regular book studies, personal transformation workshops on topics ranging from the Bible to the Enneagram to metaphysics, and holistic healing classes on prayer, meditation, and yoga.
 Wherever you are on your spiritual journey, you’ll find support and inspiration here.

-For those who want to put their faith into practice, we offer a wealth of volunteer opportunities and outreach programs, partnering with organizations like Food Bank and Habitat for Humanity.
-We’ve also developed our own initiatives, like the Sidewalk Listening program, to spread love in the community and combat the loneliness that often divides people.
+For those who want to put their faith into practice, we offer a wealth of volunteer opportunities and outreach programs, partnering with organizations like Oak City Cares, Food Bank of Central and Eastern North Carolina and as a Faith Partner of Habitat for Humanity of Wake County.
+We’ve also developed our own initiatives to spread love in the community and combat the loneliness that often divides people.
+Please visit our Unity in the Community page.

 The Arts

-Unity has long been a haven for creatives.
+Raleigh’s church for creatives is Unity of the Triangle.
 We host art exhibits in our Fellowship Hall Gallery.
 Our bookstore hosts meet-the-author events and carries books, music, art, and craft items by congregants and visiting authors, artists, and musicians.
 Our music program is unparalleled.
-Our monthly open mic night draws performers from across the community.
-Our annual talent show is raucous fun and always full of surprises.
+Monthly open mic night draws performers from across the community.
+The annual talent show is raucous fun and always full of surprises.
+Come express your creativity with us!

 Social Life

 This is a spirited congregation, and we enjoy getting together for pure fun.
 We have potlucks at every opportunity.
-We take full advantage of our new Fellowship Hall with parties and dances that feature live music and sometimes salsa lessons from our own Rev. Ana.
-We hike the local parks.
+Taking full advantage of our beautiful church located in Northwest Raleigh, we regularly use the Fellowship Hall for parties and dances that feature live music.
+Nearby local greenways and trails, including nearby Umstead State Park, are part of our hiking social club, and wonderful spots for get togethers.
 As Rev. Neusom says, come to Unity to pray and to play!

 Membership

 Joining the church is a way to commit to your own spiritual growth and the growth of our spiritual community.
-Members help set the direction of the church by voting on the budget and bylaws and through service on the Board and key committees.
-Members receive monthly “wellness calls” from personal prayer chaplains.
+You will help set the direction of the church by voting on the budget and bylaws, and the opportunity to serve on the Board and key committees.
+Unity of the Triangle members are each assigned a personal prayer chaplain who will call you monthly to pray with you or offer affirmative prayer to you.
+The Sacred Prayer Circle will pray with or for you in person or online.

 • Attend a New Member class.

-• Participate in a spiritual session with Neusom or Ana.
+• Participate in a spiritual session with the Senior Minister.

 • Complete eight hours of volunteer service.